Discovering Your Style

-“Begin the new year by conducting a style interview with yourself intended to discover exactly what makes you feel confident
+"Begin the new year by conducting a style interview with yourself intended to discover exactly what makes you feel confident and secure."

 Conduct a body assessment.
 What styles do you think flatter your body the most and which don’t work well?
 Are there certain shapes on which you always get compliments?
 Do you like to highlight your waistline, shoulders or legs?
 Write down everything you can think of and determine whether or not you believe those styles compliment your shape.